faucetsdn/udmi/docs/cloud/gcp/terraform.md

 * TODO: Clarify what "group permissions" are?
 No idea what to put there.
 * TODO: Clarify what to change the log level to?
 * TODO: Seems easier to just need to change the setting to point at the service account key, rather than moving the key to a specific place.
+* TODO: Service account key location is set in multiple palces
+* TODO: Storage bucket name is defined in multiple locations (also `main.tf`)

 Set ${GCP_PROJECT_NAME} to name of the GCP project created in the pre-requisite step 2.